List of fascist movements: Germany (1933–1945)

-Japan (1931–1945)
+Japan (1926–1945)

 Right-wing elements in Japan, including industrialists, military officers, and the nobility, had long opposed democracy as an anathema to national unity.
 Military cliques began to dominate the national government starting in the 1930s.
-A major militarist nationalist movement in Japan from the 1920s to the 1930s was the Imperial Way Faction "Kodoha".
+A major militarist nationalist movement which existed in Japan from the 1920s to the 1930s was the Imperial Way Faction, or "Kodoha".
 In 1936, Japan and Germany signed the Anti-Comintern Pact, aimed at countering the Soviet Union and the Communist International.
-In 1940, Prime Minister Fumimaro Konoye established the Imperial Rule Assistance Association, or Taisei Yokusankai, to consolidate all political parties under a single umbrella group.
-That same year, Japan joined Germany and Italy in the Tripartite Pact.
+In 1940, Prime Minister Fumimaro Konoye established the Imperial Rule Assistance Association, or the Taisei Yokusankai, to consolidate all political parties under a single umbrella group.
+That same year, Japan joined Germany and Italy by signing the Tripartite Pact.

-Other countries
+Fascism in contemporary and transitional liberal democracies

+Fascist, quasi-fascist, and proto-fascist movements have emerged within democratic nations, often drawing ideological inspiration from regimes established by Mussolini and Hitler.
+In some cases, these movements have contributed to democratic backsliding, actively undermining liberal democratic norms and threatening the continued functioning of these countries as liberal democracies altogether.